firedrakeproject/firedrake/python/firedrake_docs/source/variational-problems.rst

    solve(a == L, bcs=[bc])

 See the :doc:`next section <solving-interface>` for a more complete description of the interface Firedrake provides to solve PDEs.
+The details of how Firedrake applies strong boundary conditions are slightly involved and therefore have :doc:`their own section
+<boundary_conditions>` in the manual.

 More complicated forms
 ~~~~~~~~~~~~~~~~~~~~~~